Praxxian/lava-flow/README.md

 - Folder depth is limited to Foundry's folder depth limit.
 - Obsidian Canvas files are not supported.
 These will be ignored.
-- Foundry Desktop app: Issues with selecting a folder and having no files import
+- Issues with selecting a folder and having no files import.
+This is usually an issue with webkitdirectory.
+  - Some browsers (e.g. OperaGX)
+  - Foundry App
-  - Older versions of Electron, which the Foundry app uses, have a bug with selecting folders.
+    - Caused by older versions of Electron, which the Foundry app uses.
     - This impacts all v9 installs.
     - This _can_ impact v10 and newer if you previously had a v9 install and upgraded Foundry via the app instead of through a v10 installer.
     - If you experience this in v10+, try installing using a new installer.
 Please take all appropriate caution, such as backing up your user data, as you would with any upgrade.
 - Not all Obsidian markdown is supported in Foundry.
   - Callouts are formatted as block quotes.
   - Code blocks work, but do not have syntax highlighting.